afraenkel/fairness-book/_sources/content/03-harms.md

   reinforces existing inequality?
 Is that outcome worth modeling?

 Consider the example of allocating medical care.
-Suppose a health-care company is stream-lining their triaging system: for each patient that walks into the emergency room, the system must decide if this patient receives medical care right away, or if they must wait in the waiting room (and for how long).
+Suppose a health-care company is stream-lining their triage system: for each patient that walks into the emergency room, the system must decide if this patient receives medical care right away, or if they must wait in the waiting room (and for how long).
 The developers of the system may look at past